 Pupils should bring their own packed lunch and drinks.
 During very warm weather it may be necessary for pupils to take a drink out with them during the activities, as well as needing a drink at lunchtime.
 Indoor facilities at the Visitor Centre are usually available if the weather is unsuitable to picnic.

-The Visitor Centre shop is open all year for visiting school parties to use, although the range of stock will be more limited during the winter months.
+The Visitor Centre shop is open all year for visiting school parties to use.

 If educational groups would like the opportunity to visit the shop, it must be built into the day's programme in order to allow no more than fifteen pupils in the shop at once.
 If you would like to visit the shop, please make this clear when booking the visit.